Understanding U.S. Users' Security and Privacy Transparency Needs for Consumer-Facing Generative AI: Methodology

 \item \textbf{Section 3: Post-adoption considerations.} We then asked participants about the factors shaping their post-adoption use.
 To avoid priming S\&P concerns, we first invited participants to describe, in general terms, the perceived benefits and concerns.
 After they had shared all their initial thoughts, we followed up with questions about their specific S\&P considerations and any mitigation practices post-adoption.

-\item \textbf{Section 4: Practices, challenges, \& expectations toward S\&P information seeking.} We asked participants about their S\&P information-seeking practices, including the sources they consulted, how they evaluated and felt about the information they found, and whether it led them to change their behavior or tool choices.
+\item \textbf{Section 4: Practices, challenges, \& expectations toward S\&P information seeking.} We asked participants about their S\&P information-seeking practices, including the sources they consulted, how they evaluated and felt about the information, and whether it led them to change their behavior or tool choices.
 We also asked about challenges they encountered and what additional information they wished they had to inform adoption and usage decisions.

-\item \textbf{Section 5: Design sketching session.} To elicit participants’ preferences for how desired S\&P information should be presented, we asked them to visualize their ideas after introducing the sketching tools.
-We emphasized that sketches could be rough and should focus on the overall structure and the elements they considered most important.
-After this onboarding, we asked participants to sketch transparency interfaces for the pre-adoption and post-adoption stages, if they differed.
+\item \textbf{Section 5: Design sketching session.} After introducing the sketching tools, we asked participants to sketch transparency interfaces for the pre-adoption and post-adoption stages.
 We then asked participants to walk through their designs and explain their motivations and rationales.

 \end{itemize}